GearHead87/CampusConnect/README.md

 ## Getting Started

-To get started with CollegeSpace:
+To get started with CampusConnect:

 1. Clone this repository.
 2. Install the necessary dependencies.